WeiTing83/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview of the analysis:
 Due to upcoming "silver tsunami “, we’ll write a report to help the manager prepare and hire new employees.
 First, we would like to know how many current employees reach retirement age.
-Second, we want to know retiring employees who can be eligible to participate in a mentorship program.
+Second, we want to know who are eligible to participate for a mentorship program.
 Based on our database, SQL and Quick DBD are utilized for data analysis.
 >
 ## Data Module:
 ![EmployeeDB](https://github.com/WeiTing83/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png.png)